 With this thought, Roy got into his car.
-It was little past 9:00 p.m. and the parking lot in front of the strip mall was almost empty except one car sitting in the corner.
+It was little past 9:00 p.m. and the parking lot in front of the strip mall was almost empty except one car sitting at the corner.
 Roy glanced at the car and noticed that there were a few people sitting in it.
 But he did not think anything of it.
 He started his car and drove away.
 When Roy turned on his car radio, he began to listen to his favorite classical music.
 He was soon absorbed by the music and forgot all about the car he saw in the parking lot.

 Roy’s apartment was located in the suburbs.
 To get there, he had to take a road that cut through a secluded wooded area.
 As he drove along the road, a car suddenly appeared behind him, its headlights glaring in his rear view mirror.
 At first, he didn’t realize that it was the same car he had seen in the parking lot.
 The vehicle sped up and caught up to Roy’s car.
-Roy noticed the car kept getting uncomfortably closer.
+Roy noticed the car kept getting uncomfortably close.
 The car rammed into Roy’s car from behind, stunning him.
 Roy sped up but the car kept hitting his rear bumper.
 Roy quickly realized they were trying to run him off the road.
 After a couple of attempts Roy decided to pull over and confront the driver.
 Angrily, he got out and tried to find out why the other vehicle was harassing him.
 As soon as he approached the other car, Roy was surrounded by four men on the deserted road.
 Roy realized he had made a serious mistake and that his situation had turned extremely dangerous.
 He tried to run but they quickly surrounded him and wrestled him to the ground.
 They forced him into the woods and began beating him.
 Still in Roy’s body, Bill felt his panic and started to yell to the men not to hurt him.

 “It’s me!
 Can’t you see I’m inside of Roy!
 You stupid idiots!
 Stop beating me!”
 Bill screamed inside.
 But no one heard his voice.

 Roy was struck over and over again by the gang until he could not stand up anymore.
 Some of his teeth were broken and his mouth began to bleed.
 He felt extreme pain in his stomach and chest.
 He began to gasp for air and eventually lost consciousness.
 After the gang noticed that Roy could no longer move, they picked him up and threw him into the trunk of his own car.
 Bill knew exactly what was going to happen next.
 After all, Bill was the mastermind behind this horrible plan.
 While the car traveled down the dirt road, Bill felt severe pain all over his body.
-The pain was nothing new to Bill.
-Having experienced his share of beatings and injuries in the past, nothing came close to the pain and panic he was feeling now.
+The pain was nothing new to Bill having experienced his share of beatings and injuries in the past.
+But nothing came close to the pain and panic he was feeling now.
 It was so severe that he thought he would rather die.
 Then he realized that he would be dead soon.
 Bill was almost envious of Roy’s unconsciousness as he did not have to endure all the pain Bill, in his awake state, was suffering.

-Upon shutting the trunk of Roy’s car, one of the men started up the engine of the Roy’s car and drove away.
+Upon shutting the trunk of Roy’s car, one of the men started the engine of Roy’s car and drove away.
 Roy’s body was thrown left and right in the trunk with every bump the car hit on the road.
 Uncharacteristically, Bill began to pray...

 “Dear Lord, what did I do to deserve this?
 All my life, I was only trying to be your servant.
 I was only trying to create the world you wish to have.
 A world of pure race.
 Isn’t that what you want?
 Why?
 Why are you testing me like this?
 Don’t I deserve better than this?
 Please Lord.
 I can’t take the pain any more.
 Take me away from here and leave me in peace!”